BeanieODM/beanie/docs/tutorial/collection_setup.md

 ### Indexed function

-To setup an index over a single field the `Indexed` function can be used to wrap the type and does not require a `Collection` class:
+To setup an index over a single field the `Indexed` function can be used to wrap the type and does not require a `Settings` class:

 ```python
 from beanie import Document, Indexed